ngoert/TeamLima/README.md

 ## About

-sharest- The IOS app is a combined effort of Team Lima studying Mobile development class under Dr. Mayfield at Oklahoma State University.
-The purpose of the app is to share your items with the students/people living around you.
-User can upload photos of items from their IOS device and exchange email with other users if they want any item.
+Purpose: Give away items you no longer need to those in your community.
+Users can upload photos and descriptions of items they want to give away and other user can take them.

+Authors: Team Lima
+- Faisal Jaffri
+- Cole Hutson @cohutso
+- Micah Trent
+- Nicholas Goertemiller @ngoert
+- Prajwal Rereddy
 The app is integrated with Firebase for authentication and uses Cocoapods.
 It also uses AWS S3 bucket to upload Images and Maria DB to store user information.

 ## Installation and configuration